Victoria Vesna: Teaching

-Awards
+Awards and honors

 She received the Oscar Signorini award for best net artwork in 1998 and the CINE Golden Eagle award for best scientific documentary in 1986.
 In 2011, she received the National Science Foundation Grant for their project, Acoustic Sensor Arrays for Understanding Bird Communication, with collaborators Charles Taylor and Takashi Ikegami.
-She also received the Pacific Standard Time (PST) Art X Science Grant from the Getty Foundation and the Boroughs Wellcome Fund.
+She also received the Pacific Standard Time (PST) Art X Science Grant "Atmosphere of Sound: sonic arts in times of climate disruption" (2020–25) from the Getty Foundation and Burroughs Wellcome (2024–25) for FEAST Fostering Ecocentric Art Science Together Boroughs Wellcome Fund.